Nikkydee/Giftshop_Team_Webdriver/README.md

 >where appium
 In order to open appium type appium and to close appium, press Ctrl +C

-**Installing appium with Appium Desktop Client(Installing Appium on Window)**
+B)**Installing appium with Appium Desktop Client(Installing Appium on Window)**
-- Visitappium.io  on googler search
+- Visit **appium.io**  on googler search
--Select Appium Windows -1.13.0 to download
+- Select Appium Windows -1.13.0 to download
+- Start Appiun on desktop
+- Install Appium doctor
+This is to check appium insatllation and requirement dependencies are met, then you use appium to diagnose bugs c)**Installinag Appium Doctor**
+Open your cmd and install with the code below

+>npm  install appium-doctor -g

+Check if Appium doctor has been sucessfully installed
+>appium-doctor --version

+**Unstalling Appium**
+npm uninstall -g appium

+NB: check for documentation @ this link:  https://github.com/appium/appium-doctor c).**Downloading SDK Tools**
+ Go to "https//developer.android.com/studio/commandline/sdk manager" to download SDK tools.
+Navigate to

+>appium-doctor --android